Kuadrant/multicluster-gateway-controller/docs/dnspolicy/dns-provider.md

 It is recommended that you create the secret in the same namespace as your `ManagedZones`.
 In the examples above, we've stored these in a namespace called `multicluster-gateway-controller-system`.

-Now that we have the credential created we have a DNS provdier ready to go and can start using it.
+Now that we have the credential created we have a DNS provider ready to go and can start using it.

 ## Using a Credential